 Connect with other sustainability staff and faculty through the AASHE Mentorship & Peer Collaboration Program.
-This is your chance to share knowledge, cooperate on projects and advance the field of higher education sustainability.
-It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees.
-Matches are made based on participant goals, experience and interests.
-Applications to participate are being accepted through Aug.
-23. If you have any questions, please contact Daita Serghi.
+This is your chance to share knowledge, cooperate on projects and advance the field of higher education sustainability!
+Follow a semi-structured process designed to facilitate ongoing collaboration between mentors, mentees, and peer collaborators.
+Matches are made based on participant goals, experience, and interests.
+Applications are now closed and will reopen in July 2024!
+If you have any questions, please contact Daita Serghi.